 This fellowship was established in honor of Robert G. Sanford and is to be awarded to a student with a “sound scholastic record.”

 To support fellowship awards to students attending the Master of Accounting Program at the Kenan-Flagler Business School.
-The award is based on the academic achievement and financial need of the recipients.
+The award is based on the academic achievement of the recipients.